Snekw/snekw.com/.github/pull_request_template.md

 Reference(s): (reference to issue(s))

-If this is feature implementation fill in below.
+If this is a feature implementation fill in below.
 Remove this line and everything above.
 ## Description of feature

 ## Description of implementation